circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 **Notes**:

-- A paid account on a [Performance, Custom, or Scale](https://circleci.com/pricing/) is required to access IP Ranges.
+- A paid account on a [Performance, Custom, or Scale plan](https://circleci.com/pricing/) is required to access IP ranges.
 - IP ranges is currently in open preview for paid accounts.
 Specific rates and details are being finalized and will be published when the feature is generally available.

 ## **`workflows`**